MAINTENANCE PLANS FOR ROLL-UP DOORS

 Sometimes roll-up doors can fail unexpectedly, endangering our workers.

-Under normal operation, roll-up doors operate smoothly, so smoothly that most workers may not realize the hazard that a failed door can present.
+Under normal operation, rolling steel commercial doors operate smoothly, so smoothly that most workers may not realize the hazard that a failed door can present.

 Are you and your workers aware that your commercial garage door or your industrial door can easily weight more than half of a ton?
-Take a moment to analyze the potential danger if one of your roll-up doors fail, allowing it to free-fall and hit one of your workers.
+Take a moment to analyze the potential danger if one of your coiling overhead doors fail, allowing it to free-fall and hit one of your workers.

 Consequence of not giving a proper maintenance to your commercial doors

-Most commercial doors and industrial doors do not have an auto-reverse feature, such as the Commercial Operator Bottom Sensors.
-These sensors stops and reverses the door upon contact with an obstruction, such as a person or an object.
+Most commercial and industrial doors do not have an auto-reverse features, such as the commercial operator bottom sensors.
+These sensors stop and reverse the door upon contact with an obstruction, such as a person or an object.

 Here are some simple examples of what could go wrong if your door doesn’t receive the maintenance that is required:

-• Without the proper maintenance, sometimes the motor of your door can keep working even after the door has been fully open or fully closed.
+- Without the proper maintenance, sometimes the motor can keep working even after the door has been fully open or fully closed.

-Investigations made by the Office of Environment, Health, Safety and Security (E.H.S.S.). revealed that most issues with the roll-up garage doors were caused because preventive maintenance had not been performed on the schedule recommended by the manufacturer due to lack of funding.
+Investigations made by the Office of Environment, Health, Safety and Security (E.H.S.S.). revealed that most issues with coiling garage doors were caused because proper maintenance had not been performed on the schedule recommended by the manufacturer due to lack of funding.
 Some other times it is simply as a result of the age and continuous use.

-Because of their weight and design, roll-up doors require frequent evaluation and servicing to avoid malfunction and - by extension - possible injuries to you and the members of your staff.
+Because of their weight and design, commercial rolling doors require frequent evaluation and servicing to avoid malfunction and - by extension - possible injuries to you and the members of your staff.

 RECOMMENDATIONS